-On this day in 1922, President Warren G. Harding, while addressing a crowd at the dedication of a memorial site for the composer of the “Star Spangled Banner,” Francis Scott Key, becomes the first president to have his voice transmitted by radio.
+On June 14, 1922, President Warren G. Harding, while addressing a crowd at the dedication of a memorial site for the composer of the “Star Spangled Banner,” Francis Scott Key, becomes the first president to have his voice transmitted by radio.
 The broadcast heralded a revolutionary shift in how presidents addressed the American public.
 It was not until three years later, however, that a president would deliver a radio-specific address.
 That honor went to President Calvin Coolidge.

 In 1920, radio station KDKA in Pittsburgh, Pennsylvania, announced that Harding was the official winner of that year’s presidential election. it was the first time election returns were broadcast live.
 Harding was an advocate for advanced technology.
 In 1923, he recorded a speech on an early “phonograph” that recorded and played back sound on wax discs.
 Harding was also the first president to own a radio and was the first to have one installed in the White House.